n132/n132.github.io/_posts/2022-05-18-Introduction-of-Kernel-Pwn-UAF.md

 # 0x01 UAF

 In kernel, we could also use `malloc` `kfree` to allocate and return kernel heap chunks.
-But the management mechanism is a different from in user mode.
-I didn't know `slab` machenism as all.
+But the management mechanism is different from in user mode.
+I didn't know the `slab` mechanism at all.
 And I'll start with a simple challenge and go through the exploit script to demonstrate the steps in kernel UAF exploitation.
 You can get the attachments at this [repo][2].
 I'll go through this and provide two different solutions.
-The first one is a simple one while the second one more general.
+The first one is a simple one while the second one is more general.

 # 0x02 Analysis